sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : grub2 common layout
+Short desc    : grub2 common layout
 URL          : http://www.gnu.org/software/grub/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : This package provides some directories which are required by various grub2
+Descript     : This package provides some directories which are required by various grub2
              : subpackages.
 ```